-Today in World War II History—Mar.
-1, 1943
+Today in World War II History—March 1, 1943

-75 Years Ago—Mar.
+80 Years Ago—Mar.
 1, 1943: Rosenstrasse Protests begin in Berlin—thousands of Gentile women married to Jewish men protest Nazi detention of their husbands, the only mass protest of the deportation of the Jews in Germany.

+Maj.
 Gen. Carl Spaatz takes command of US Twelfth Air Force in Algeria.

-War Ration Book Two issued in US: canned goods and other processed foods are now rationed at two pounds per week.
+War Ration Book Two is issued in the US: canned goods and other processed foods are now rationed at two pounds per week.
 (Read more: “Make It Do—Rationing of Canned Goods in World War II”)